 “In light of the uncertainty around the COVID-19 pandemic, the Cambria County Sports Hall of Fame Committee decided that the formal induction ceremony for the Class of 2020 will be postponed one year,” said CCSHOF Committee Chairman Bruce Haselrig.
-“It is out of concern for the health and safety of the honorees, their family and friends and supporters of this biennial event that the formal induction ceremony for the Class of 2020 will be held on July 10, 2021 at the Frank J. Pasquerilla Conference Center in Johnstown.
+“It is out of concern for the health and safety of the honorees, their family and friends and supporters of this biennial event that the formal induction ceremony for the Class of 2020 will be held in 2021 at the Frank J. Pasquerilla Conference Center in Johnstown.

 “The committee felt it imperative that the Class of 2020 experience a first-class event like those that have been provided to the past 142 honorees over 20 banquets dating to 1965,” Haselrig said.
 “We urge all to continue to undertake the precautions and best practices recommended by public health experts during this time.”